Biden starts Asia trip with global issues and tech on agenda | Business

 Samsung announced the plant in Taylor, Texas in November 2021.
 It hopes to begin operations in the second half of 2024.
 The South Korean electronics giant chose the site based on a number of factors, including government incentives and the "readiness and stability" of local infrastructure.

 The White House said in a fact sheet issued Friday that semiconductor companies have announced nearly $80 billion in U.S. investments through 2025.
-That sum includes $20 billion for Intel's plant outside Columbus, Ohio, up to $30 billion for Texas Instruments, a $1 trillion expansion by Wolfspeed in North Carolina, and investments by Global Foundries and SK Group.
+That sum includes $20 billion for Intel's plant outside Columbus, Ohio, up to $30 billion by Texas Instruments, a $1 trillion expansion by Wolfspeed in North Carolina and investments by Global Foundries and SK Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)